BlitzRank: Principled Zero-shot Ranking Agents with Tournament Graphs: Introduction

 \definecolor{leftcolor}{named}{red} \definecolor{rightcolor}{named}{ForestGreen}

-We propose a \emph{tournament graph} framework and an algorithm \tournamentsort{}\footnote{The name \tournamentsort{} evokes blitz chess, where rapid tournament play efficiently determines complete rankings.
-Code available at \url{https://github.com/ContextualAI/BlitzRank}.} that addresses these limitations.
-The key observation is that each $k$-wise comparison reveals an induced tournament on the queried items, and these local tournaments can be aggregated into a global preference graph.
-Crucially, the graph's \emph{transitive closure} yields additional orderings without further queries: observing $a \succ b$ and $b \succ c$ implies $a \succ c$.
+We propose a \emph{tournament graph} framework and an algorithm \tournamentsort{}\footnote{The name \tournamentsort{} evokes blitz chess, where rapid tournament play efficiently determines rankings.} that addresses these limitations.
+By aggregating these local tournaments into a global preference graph, the transitive closure yields additional orderings without further queries.
 We formalize when a node is \emph{resolved} -- its relationship to all $n-1$ others determined -- and design an algorithm that terminates once the current top-$m$ are certified.
 Applied to the 25 horses puzzle, the algorithm discovers the optimal 7-race strategy without being given any problem-specific knowledge (Figure~\ref{fig:horses}).

 The framework also addresses a phenomenon that prior work largely overlooks: \emph{non-transitive preferences}.
 Real-world oracles -- LLMs, crowdworkers, domain experts -- sometimes produce cyclic judgments: $A \succ B \succ C \succ A$.
-Rather than treating cycles as noise to be averaged away, we treat them as structure: cycles indicate that the oracle does not admit a consistent global order among those items.
-Our framework captures this via \emph{strongly connected components} (SCCs): items in cycles form equivalence classes, and condensing the graph into SCCs yields a DAG of ``relevance tiers.''
-A key theoretical insight is that the condensation of any tournament is itself a transitive tournament, allowing all machinery from the transitive case to be lifted to the general case.
+Rather than treating cycles as noise, we treat them as structure indicating that the oracle cannot consistently separate those items.
+Our framework captures this via \emph{strongly connected components} (SCCs) of the preference graph, which collapse into equivalence classes to yield a DAG of ``relevance tiers.''
 The \emph{same algorithm} handles both settings -- returning a total ordering when preferences are consistent, and a principled tiered ranking otherwise.

 \textbf{Contributions.} \begin{enumerate}[leftmargin=*,itemsep=2pt] \item \textbf{A unifying theoretical framework.} We formalize top-$m$ selection via $k$-wise comparison oracles using tournament graphs (\S\ref{sec:tournament}).
 The framework captures how transitive closure amplifies each query's information yield, defines when items are \emph{resolved}, and unifies transitive and non-transitive preferences.